bootdotdev/blog/content/jobs/what-do-computer-scientists-do.md

 ### Computer Science vs. Computer Programming

-You may be thinking, but wait, aren’t they the *same thing*?
+You may be thinking, but wait, aren't they the *same thing*?
 Put simply, no, they're not.

 * Computer *science* focuses on computer *theory*
 * Computer *programming* covers *practical application*.

-It's not that the two paths don’t ever intersect.
+It's not that the two paths don't ever intersect.
 Computer scientists will often have to cover areas of practical application and vice versa.
-And if that isn’t the case, computer programmers and computer scientists will often work in tandem on different projects.
+And if that isn't the case, computer programmers and computer scientists will often work in tandem on different projects.
 In fact, many students who study computer science in school go on to become programmers.

 ### What a computer scientist *do*?